Pent-Up Anger: Causes, Symptoms & Strategies to Deal

 Mental health

-Learning how to release pent-up anger can help you know how to get rid of pent-up anger and develop new coping strategies for emotional pain and frustration.
+Learning how to release pent-up anger can help you develop coping strategies for aggression and frustration.

 1. Deep breathing